Samsung's Galaxy S9+ combines powerful performance and a dual lens camera to exceptional effect. Here's everything you need to know.

 What’s new about the Samsung Galaxy S9+?
-Dual camera, upgraded Qualcomm or Exynos CPU, possible modular accessories.
+Dual rear-facing cameras, upgraded Exynos CPU, Super Slow Motion video recording

-Samsung refreshes its Galaxy S line once each calendar year, and in 2018, that means that the Samsung Galaxy S8 and Samsung Galaxy S8+ are due to be replaced by the Samsung Galaxy S9 and Galaxy S9+, set to be launched at Mobile World Congress 2018 in Barcelona, Spain.
+Samsung refreshes its Galaxy S line once each calendar year, and in 2018, this led to the replacement of the Samsung Galaxy S8 and Samsung Galaxy S8+ with the Samsung Galaxy S9 and Galaxy S9+, officially announced at Mobile World Congress 2018 in Barcelona, Spain.

 In 2017, the launch of the Galaxy S8 and Galaxy S8+ didn't happen at MWC, with Samsung instead opting to use Mobile World Congress to launch the Samsung Galaxy Book and Galaxy Tab S3 ranges following the critical battery issues with the Galaxy Note 7.